 Man Sets Self on Fire at Red Cross Office

-``He screamed, and then became very quiet,″ agency director Eigil Petersen said. ``The tragic thing is, he felt he had to commit suicide.″
+``He screamed, and then became very quiet,″ said Eigil Petersen, director of the New York branch of the International Federation of Red Cross and Red Crescent Societies. ``The tragic thing is, he felt he had to commit suicide.″

-He rebuffed efforts to send him to the Polish consulate or the United Nations, said the other Red Cross worker who witnessed the immolation, Debra Bunt.
+The man rebuffed efforts to send him to the Polish consulate or the United Nations, said Debra Bunt, the other Red Cross worker who witnessed the immolation.

 ``He said he wouldn’t listen to us, and he wouldn’t leave the office,″ Petersen said.

-The unidentified man was dead when paramedics arrived on the 21st floor of the midtown Manhattan office tower, EMS spokesman David Billig said.
+The 45-year-old man was dead when paramedics arrived on the 21st floor of the midtown Manhattan office tower, EMS spokesman David Billig said.
+A single piece of paper with what is believed to be the man’s name was recovered after the fire.

-Only a few staff members work in the office, which deals mostly with relief for victims of natural disasters.
+Only a few staff members work in the office, which deals mostly with relief for disaster victims.